Track Tested: Ford Shelby GT500 vs. Porsche 718 Cayman GT4

 The GT4 was born in 2015 with a 3.8-liter flat-six.
 The 4.0 that arrived for 2020 is less cammy and stronger in the midrange.
 It drones away more and isn’t quite as sweet or as musical, but the car is faster off a corner and less work to keep lit and pulling.

 As in the GT3, you make compromises: Phone calls are drowned out by intake noise and tire slap.
-The stereo stinks.
+The standard stereo sounds tinny and hollow.
+(To be fair, a 505-watt, 10-speaker Bose system is optional.)
 As in the GT500, those Cup 2s are happiest in dry max attack and go to glass with public-road load in cold weather.
 Also like the GT500, there’s so much mechanical grip and damper compliance that tight back roads are mostly point-and-shoot.
 In those circumstances, fluidity is welcome but not required, especially with stability control engaged.

 Unlike the GT500: Long miles fatigue your joints and ears.
 The Porsche wants you awake.
 The steering is weighty on the highway and feels genuinely talkative in corners, not just loaded.